 The first step in stopping racism is understanding what it actually is.
+Let’s talk about racism.
 If we haven’t experienced it or lived it, we can’t know it so we need to read about it, learn and understand it.

-- Keep yourself and others informed and join in the many protests, but keep yourself and others safe.
+- Keep yourself and others informed by talking about racism and join in the many protests, but keep yourself and others safe.
 Be careful and don’t accidentally become involved in any nearby violence.

 - Just talking about racism is a big part of fighting it.
 Don’t accept racism in others close to you; your family, friends, colleagues and your social groups.